aditirk1/DBSCAN/README.md

 The chosen attributes are crucial in energy producing metabolic pathways.
 Comparison of lactic acid, pyruvate levels between the patients gives an understanding about shift towards glycolysis.
 Homocysteine is an intermediate in the methionine metabolism and is associated with oxidative stress.
 Creatinine level perturbations can give an insight into the overall metabolic health.
 Galactitol accumulation can be indicative of a dysregulation of galactose metabolism.
 Age can affect the progression of GBM.
 Clustering based on age can help in identification of age- specific metabolic patterns.
+#future enhancement
+The goal of future developments for DBSCAN is to increase its usability, performance, and flexibility in a variety of contexts.
+One of the main areas of improvement is the development of algorithms for automated and dynamic parameter estimation, which optimizes parameter selection and allows for better handling of datasets with different densities.
+Enhancing parallel processing methods for multi-core and GPU-based systems and integrating DBSCAN into distributed computing frameworks such as Apache Spark are two ways to boost scalability.The future of DBSCAN involves making it more user-friendly, faster, and versatile across different applications.
+Automated parameter estimation and improved noise handling, will enhance our ability to analyze and interpret complex biological data.